saravanan30erd/solokey-full-disk-encryption/README.md

 ## Enable skfde initramfs hook

-**Warning: It's recommended to have already working [encrypted system setup](https://wiki.archlinux.org/index.php/Dm-crypt/Encrypting_an_entire_system) with `encrypt` hook and non-solokey passphrase before starting to use `skfde` hook with solokey passphrase to avoid potential misconfigurations.**

 Edit `/etc/mkinitcpio.conf` and add the `skfde` hook before or instead of `encrypt` hook as provided in [example](https://wiki.archlinux.org/index.php/Dm-crypt/System_configuration#Examples).
 Adding `skfde` hook before `encrypt` hook will allow for a safe fallback in case of skfde misconfiguration.
 You can remove `encrypt` hook later when you confirm that everything is working correctly.

 After making the changes, run the below command to regenerate the initramfs.